MicrosoftDocs/win32/desktop-src/DirectShow/coutputqueue-reset.md

 ---
-Description: 'The Reset method resets the object so that it can receive more data.' ms.assetid: '7074ed71-1650-4b21-a9a2-ad74d0e3e882'
+Description: The Reset method resets the object so that it can receive more data. ms.assetid: 7074ed71-1650-4b21-a9a2-ad74d0e3e882
-title: 'COutputQueue.Reset method'
+title: COutputQueue.Reset method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # COutputQueue.Reset method